mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 6. - Simple Circuit with Switch*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/j2mHkxwsdeL-basic-circuit/editel?sharecode=lUW-e_VPCYdwvUkmJTQy4I5D_la_LC-eEi7h7Q3y9gE)**

 In the above example we use the horizontal tracks on either side of the breadboard to plug the battery in.
 The horizontal tracks are marked with **red (+)** and **black (-)**.
 It is not essential to use them for the positive or negative terminals but using the red and black convention helps to avoid confusion.
-The reason for using the horizontal tracks means we can plug multiple components into this track across the length of the breadboard to draw power fromt he power source
+The reason for using the horizontal tracks means we can plug multiple components into this track across the length of the breadboard and draw power from the power source.

+A cable from the battery is plugged into the red and black track on either side of the board anf then cables are connected to the LED and the resistor, bit

 e